 Rachel Hawley (Satterlee)

-Rachel is the Associate Director of the Minnesota Center for Twin and Family Research where she manages NIH grants and operations.
+Rachel is the Associate Director of the Minnesota Center for Twin and Family Research where she manages NIH grants and organizational operations.
 She has been volunteering with MINN since 2013 when she finished her Master of Arts in Sustainable International Development.
-She has twelve years of experience supporting and growing NGOs.
+She has fourteen years of experience supporting and growing NGOs.

 Rufo Jiru came to the USA in 1993 as a refugee from Oromia, Ethiopia.
 She has over 15 years of experience at Bio-techne.
 Rufo served on the Oromo Community board from 2016-2018.
 Rufo is currently in the Special Education-Autism Spectrum Disorders Master of Arts program at the University of St. Thomas.